jensfr1/smartathome/README.md

+**These are all proof of concepts.
+I am sure some developments can be done better.
+Please raise an issue for questions, suggestions ore any comments.**

 # smartathome
 Actually I wanted to create a blog, but I dont have time right now.
 I might migrate that stuff later.<br />
 On smartathome I will collect my ideas around **KNX** and integration with other smarthome solutions like iobroker, openhab and especially Node-Red.
 I will show you how to potentially save a lot of money using opensource technologys.
 I am not a coder, i am a consultant, so please be patient. <br/>